 Grafton Forest Wilderness Preserve will also protect different kinds of high-elevation forest: Fir-Heart-leaved Birch Subalpine Forest, a rare forest type, and Spruce-Fir Montane Forest.

-Here, people are visitors to this wild place who find solitude, peace, and beauty in its surreal realm of moss and conifers.
-The proposed Preserve sits just west of a two-mile stretch of the Appalachian Trail that passes through the Grafton State Forest.
-An official A.T. side trail, the Speck Pond Trail, traverses the future Grafton Wilderness Preserve for more than 1.5 miles.
+The southern parcel of Grafton Forest Wilderness Preserve sits just west of a two-mile stretch of the Appalachian Trail that passes through the Grafton State Forest.
+An official A.T. side trail, the Speck Pond Trail, traverses this parcel for more than 1.5 miles.

 A Natural Climate Solution